SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/netskope-source.md

 ### Netskope REST API v2

+(This API is used by Sumo Logic Netskope source v2.0.0 and later).
 Netskope REST APIv2 provides an easy way to extend the Netskope platform to build to use-cases specific to your organization.
 Endpoints cover key areas such as Events, Alerts, Reports, Clients and more.

 To obtain a Netskope REST API v2 auth token, do the following: